polystruct/creative/docs/worldpainter/generation.md

 It is advisable to use *annotations* and biomes as much as possible so that the world can be easily regenerated and reapplied.

-To regenerate the world, following the next steps...
+To regenerate the world, following the next steps can be used manually.

+{: .note }
+I use a script to apply this (`polystruct-AutoRegenerate.js`).

 First, use the default theme generation (`Ctrl+G`, and select *reset terrain and layers to theme*).

-Then apply the `Hills` custom terrain (which you can do with a WorldPainter script as well):
+Then apply the `Hills` custom terrain:

 - Use *fill with terrain type*
 - Select `Hills` (custom terrain)
-- Apply *at or above* 64
+- Apply *at or above* 1
-- Apply *at or below* 150
+- Apply *at or below* 90
 - Apply *above* 35 degrees
 - Do not apply feathering as it will corrupt beaches and ocean edges.

-Apply the `Rocky` custom terrain (which you can do with a WorldPainter script as well):
+Apply the `Rocky` custom terrain:

 - Use the *fill with terrain type*
 - Select `Rocky` (custom terrain)
-- Apply *at or above* 64
+- Apply *at or above* 1
+- Apply *at or below* 140
 - Apply *above* 45 degrees

 Apply the snow layers: